syncfusion-content/uwp-docs/uwp/Accordion/Selecting-Items.md

 ---
 layout: post
-title: Selecting Items in UWP Accordion control | Syncfusion®
+title: Selecting Items in UWP SfAccordion | Syncfusion®
-description: Learn here all about Selecting Items support in Syncfusion® UWP Accordion (SfAccordion) control and more.
+description: Learn how to select items in the Syncfusion UWP SfAccordion control using SelectedIndex, SelectedItem, and SelectedItems properties.
 platform: uwp
 control: SfAccordion
 documentation: ug
 ---

-# Selecting Items in UWP Accordion (SfAccordion)
+# Selecting Items in UWP SfAccordion

 Items can be selected programmatically using the properties `SelectedIndex`, `SelectedItem` and `SelectedItems`.